 Roots & Branches Our History Website

 The Arboretum History website, “Roots & Branches” celebrates some of the origins, grounds, collections, research, education, conservation, and community efforts of our first 50 years.
-The website includes rarely seen pictures and maps, showcasing the dramatic restoration of The Arboretum site and steady development of our plant collections.
-Produced as part of a student-led experiential learning research project, it also includes personal recollections of staff, students, faculty, donors and volunteers.
+The website includes rarely seen pictures and maps, showcasing the dramatic restoration of The Arboretum site and the steady development of our plant collections.
+Produced as part of a student-led experiential learning research project, it also includes personal recollections of staff, students, faculty, donors, and volunteers.

 The website also includes a timeline of the land that begins prior to the creation of The Arboretum -- acknowledging the natural history of the land, the traditional peoples who occupied the space before settlers arrived, and the political points of purchase and founding.
 Most of the photos featured on the website were taken by Arboretum staff, volunteers, and supporters over the last 50 years.